Skip to main content

 Day-to-day tasks

-• fit new glass and make sure the sealing is watertight
+• fit new glazing into place and make sure sealants are watertight

 Working environment

-You could work at a client's home or at a client's business.
+You could work at a client's home, at a client's business or on a construction site.

 You may need to wear safety clothing and use safety equipment.